Jumbaira/Jumbaira/README.md

 - 👋 Hi, I’m Georgy.
 I from Russia.
-I'm 15 years old
+I'm 18 years old
-- 👀 I’m interested in cybersecurity informstics, Porsche cars, sports and motorbikes
+- 👀 I’m interested in cybersecurity informstics, sports, business analytics and economics
-- 🌱 I’m currently learning in school 1275 in Russia with study of French
-- 💞️ I want to work in Google
+- 🌱 Plekhanov Russian University of Economics

 <!---
 Jumbaira/Jumbaira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.